ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ```

 ### Package Version Dependency
-In the future we will be extending the `import` statement to explicitly manage version dependencies of imported packages within the source file if it is not a part of a project.

 If your source file or package is a part of a project, then you can explicitly manage version dependencies of imported packages within the project by defining it in `Ballerina.toml`:

 ```toml